gerixx/jcodeddi/README.md

 # Coded Dependency Injection

 Use plain Java 8+ code for dependency injection.
 No reflection, no annotation processing needed and no 3rd party dependencies.
+Recommended is Java 11+ as lambda performance was fixed.

 For example A depends on B and C: